meadsteve/meadsteve.github.io/_posts/2020-02-04-dependency-injection-python.markdown

 as it's not clear what should be passed to `messages`.

 I made the decision early on to not base anything on name as this can lead to hard to debug errors.
-Instead lagom provides an interface for defining how a type should be built:
+Instead, lagom provides an interface for defining how a type should be built:

 ```python